Corey-Peyton/django-nuxt-drf/STEP_BY_STEP.md

 There is always more we can do to enhance our Django development experience locally.
 What we have here is more than enough to start.
 Now let's switch to setting up a NuxtJS application in our project.

+### Working with VSCode

+A quick note about working with VSCode, docker and Python/Django.
+I typically install pip dependencies twice: once in the docker container that I use in the application during development, and once in the virtual environment that I created for the project `(dj-nuxt)`.
+Install project dependencies in `(dj-nuxt)` provides all of the Python integration in VSCode: `black`, autocompletion, etc.

 ## NuxtJS Project Initialization

+Here's a high-leve overview of what we will do in this section:

+1. Generate a NuxtJS project using `create-nuxt-app`
+1. Create some backend API resources to play use with our Nuxt SSR app
+1. Create corresponding pages and components in our Nuxt app that will help us first list blog posts and display individual blog posts.
+1. Configure NGINX in local development to resolve CORS issues.
+1. Create authentication components in Vue.

 Let's set up a NuxtJS project in a top-level `nuxt` folder.